 2. Where would you prefer to be right now, and why?

-Whether it’s a sunny beach, a friend’s house, or a former vacation spot, there may be some place you’d rather be.
+Whether it’s a sunny beach, your best friend’s house, or a former vacation spot, there may be some place you’d rather be.
 Start by thinking of a place that makes you happy.
 Why does it bring you joy?
 What are the smells, noises, and feelings associated with this place?
 Are you alone or with other people?
 Describe the place you would rather be in great detail and transport yourself back.
 Or, describe a place you’ve never been and imagine everything it would be!

 4. What is my happiest memory?